 How is farming animals linked to the suffering of native animals?

-Globally, beef, soy and palm oil production is responsible for 60% of tropical deforestation – and with soy being the second biggest culprit, it is worth noting most of the soy is used as feed for livestock (less than one-fifth is used for human food products).
+Globally, beef, soy and palm oil production are responsible for 60% of tropical deforestation – and with soy being the second biggest culprit, it is worth noting most of the soy is used as feed for livestock (less than one-fifth is used for human food products).

 This isn’t an issue that is only impacting the Amazon.
-As more land is cleared in Australia to graze cattle to keep up with the demand for beef and dairy, the habitats of koalas and other native animals are ever-shrinking.
+As more land is cleared in Australia to graze cattle to keep up with the demand for beef and dairy, the habitats of koalas and other native animals are ever shrinking.

 Shockingly, available data indicates that animals bred to be killed for food outweigh Earth’s wild mammals and birds by a factor of ten (and this figure does not include fish who are farmed).
 Each year in Australia, approximately 635 million chickens are slaughtered, 31 million sheep, 8 million cattle, and 5 million pigs – and every single one of these animals requires feed from crops or land to graze on.